 His sister's thoughts dwelt on a different subject as their home drifted further and further out of sight.
 A touch of sorry plucked at her heart.
 Naruto was dead.
 Had to be.
 There was no way anything, titanic or otherwise could've survived a blast of such proportions.
 Even now she could see the flames roiling high into the distance.
 Naruto was gone.
 And even if he wasn't, he was trapped in a city surrounded by titans.
 There was no ways he, even with all his formidable skills could survive.
 Yes, he was probably dead.
 Just like her mother.
 Just like...

 Silent and bereft, she laid her head down upon the deck, uncaring of the hardwood floor.
 Despite her grief, sleep came quickly, ensorcelling her in the sweet mire of her dreams.
-She dreamnt of happier times, of a time before the titans, when she thought the world was a kind and gentle place.
-And so Mikasa Ackerman slept and she dreamt, quietly wondering at the fate of her saviour...
+She dreamed of happier times, of a time before the titans, when she thought the world was a kind and gentle place.
+And so Mikasa Ackerman slept and she slumbered, quietly wondering at the young man's fate...

 ...unknowing that she'd soon see him again.

 A/N: BEHOLD!
 Naruto's here!
 How exactly, hmm?
 Well...that's a secret!
 The pairing is obviously up in the air.
 Maybe NarutoxMikasa in the future, because for the life of me, she's the only heroine in Shingeki no Kyojin besides Sasha that I actually LIKE.
 Or perhaps Annie?
 Hmm, decisions, decisions!
 Regardless, this world is going to be quite a touch different with Naruto around...just think of all the good he could do with his abilities, garned from the Fourth Shinobi War, not to mention the unfortunate agelessness he's acquired from it!
 And with that little tidbit, I bid you adieu, dear readers!